 Are LA’s sky-high housing costs holding you back from owning a home?
 Do you long for distinct seasons?
 In uber-urban Chicago, housing is reasonably priced, and the seasons bring diverse pleasures that Los Angeles just can’t deliver.
 Not only is Chicago’s public transit excellent, but the Downtown ‘Pedway’ links 40 blocks via pedestrian-friendly tunnels and covered bridges.
 With so many walkable, bike-friendly neighborhoods, imagine the savings of not having to own and maintain a car.

 As you ponder your move, we provide some basic info to help you see if a move to Chicago is right for you.
+We also have a list of the top-rated moving companies in Los Angeles and Chicago that offer great rates for interstate moving services.

 What to Know About Moving from Los Angeles to Chicago